Unrest (2017 film): Production

 The production of Unrest began when Brea picked up the camera to film her symptoms because she was being dismissed by doctors in the spring of 2012.
+Initially, she had wanted to possibly write a book using her videos as a source, but when she noticed doctors started believing her after seeing her recordings, she decided that the story would be better told visually.

+The whole production process took four years.
+Brea spent the first year working out "how to make a film from bed" and raising money, then 1.5 years filming, and spent the remaining time editing.
 Brea used a Skype teleprompter to conduct interviews, and eventually found a way to stream an on-set camera to her computer.
 Gradually, she built a global team.
-The whole process took four years.
 She was bedridden throughout much of the production of the film, conducting interviews on Skype and directing remotely with producers and crews around the world.
-The film is a combination of professionally shot vérité, self-filmed iPhone videos, and interviews conducted via Skype.
+The film also contains self-filmed home videos.

+Unrest, initially named Canary in a Coal Mine, got its first round of funding from a 2013 Kickstarter campaign.
+Further funding came from various grants and fellowships.
+Impact Partners invested in the documentary during post-production.
+The overall production budget reached high six-figures over four years and was financed by a mix of crowdfunding and grants (70%), equity (20%), with 10% unaccounted for when the documentary was released.

 Release

+The film received one of the two inaugural Creative Distribution Fellowships of the Sundance Institute.
+This allowed Brea more freedom around marketing and the distribution of the documentary, rather than having to sell the rights away.

 The film premiered at the 2017 Sundance Film Festival on January 20.
-It was screened during the 2017 SXSW Film Festival in March; The Melbourne International Film Festival August 2017; New Zealand International Film Festival August 2017; Sheffield Doc Fest; CPH:Dox; and Hotdocs.
+To enable people homebound with ME/CFS to participate, the premiere included 25 virtual seats.
+It was screened during the 2017 SXSW Film Festival in March; The Melbourne International Film Festival and the New Zealand International Film Festival in August 2017; Sheffield Doc Fest; CPH:Dox; and Hotdocs.
 In fall of 2017, the film opened theatrically in the United States and United Kingdom.

-The film aired in the United States as part of the Independent Lens series on the Public Broadcasting Service in January 2018.
-It became available to view on Netflix on January 15, 2018.
+Unrest aired in the United States as part of the Independent Lens series on the Public Broadcasting Service in January 2018.
+It became available on Netflix on January 15, 2018, and available for free on YouTube in May 2023.
+Unrest VR, inspired by the documentary, was released at the Tribeca Film Festival.
+It asked participants to lie down on a bed and explore life with a chronic illness using a VR headset.

-Reception
+Reception and impact

-The film was well-received.
-The Los Angeles Times called the film, "sensitive and arresting rally cry for increased awareness about this disease, and an existential exploration of the meaning of life while battling a crippling chronic illness...remarkably intimate, deeply edifying and a stirring call to action."

-Unrest was shortlisted for the Academy Award for best documentary feature, but was not one of the final five nominations.